gabe-ochoa/resume/Readme.md

 ### Squarespace
 ##### Engineering Manager | Infrastructure | New York, NY | December 2020 - Present
 ```
-- Lead 17 engineers across 5 diciplines (Compute, Traffic, Storage, Data Center.
-Base Services)
+- Lead 17 engineers across 5 disciplines (Compute, Traffic, Storage, Data Center, Bedrock Services)
-  2 team leads (responsible for people) and 3 tech leds (responsible for technologies) across the 5 diciplines
+  I manage and coach 3 team leads (responsible for people management) and 3 tech leads (responsible for technology decisions) across the 5 disciplines
-- Managed capacity planning and procurment process for Squaresapce data centers and public cloud
+- Managed capacity planning and procurement process for Squaresapce data centers and public cloud
+- Deeply involved in our hiring practices by creating rubrics, interviewing competencies, and process to hire engineers across Infrastructure Engineering
+- Provided architectural design review and feedback for critical changes to Squarespace products and infrastructure
-- Founding member of the One Platform itituative to make all Squarespace Infrastructure products looks and feel the same to our internal customers
+- Founding member of the One Platform initiative to make all Squarespace Infrastructure products looks and feel the same to our internal customers
-  Inituative to abstract on-prem and cloud infrastructure for our end users
-  Provide a seamless API to allow for quick prototyping of ideas across engineering
+  This initiative advocated for abstracting on-prem and cloud infrastructure for our end users and providing a seamless API to allow for quick prototyping of ideas across engineering
 ```

 ### Squarespace
 ##### Engineering Manager | Traffic Infrastructure | New York, NY | October 2018 - December 2020
 ```
 - Started a new team of 5 to manage, grow, and develop Squarespace's edge infrastructure.
-  Help the team build a charter, values, and operating processes that kept everyone informed while allowing for individual autonomy and working styles
+  Helped the team build a charter, values, and operating processes that kept everyone informed while allowing for individual autonomy and working styles
   Mentored engineers on the team and across the organization
 - Led re-write of the core edge load balancer, shipping in 8 months from problem identification to 100% production rollout
-  This project reduced the time it takes to make a secure connection times to squarespace by 5x
+  This project reduced the time it takes to make a secure connection to Squarespace by 5x
-  Allowed for better visibility and horizonatal scaling of the edge infrastructure
+  Allowed for better visibility and horizontal scaling of the edge infrastructure
 - Main point of contact for Lets Encrypt and other 3rd party partners
 - Managed relationship and work items for regulatory compliance with the team
 - Product owner and project manager: planned and organized the work for the team